johnbrc/MPD-Distribution/EN/MPD-FH/MPD-FH.md

 -	**Act** — integrate learning into vocational practices.

 In this way, practice is allowed to inform theory and theory to inform practice.
-As this learning process is repeated, it forms a *cycle*, which can be illustrated figuratively.
+As this learning process is repeated, it forms a cycle, which can be illustrated figuratively.

 ![][cycle.png]

 The *Maize Plant Discipleship Learning Process* combines this reflective learning cycle with practical, spiritual principles, drawn from Scripture:

-> They continued faithfully in the teaching of the apostles, in fellowship, in breaking bread and in prayer —  Acts 2:42
+> They continued faithfully in the teaching of the apostles, in fellowship, in breaking bread and in prayer —  *Acts 2:42*

 The passage inspires some adaption of the reflective learning elements, whilst prayer and the breaking of bread provide two unique, additional elements.
 Thus, altogether the *Maize Plant Discipleship Learning Process* has *six* elements: